AdobeDocs/experience-manager-core-components.en/help/components/quick-search.md

 ## Edit Dialog {#edit-dialog}

-The edit dialog allows the content author to define where in the content tree the search should start, and to optionally hide the Semantic Search toggle on this specific placement of the component.
+The edit dialog allows the content author to define where in the content tree the search should start and to optionally hide the Semantic Search toggle.

 ![Quick Search Component's edit dialog](/help/assets/quick-search-edit-v3.png)